Georgetown Law Fall 2020 FAQ

 We expect the vast majority of classes will require synchronous participation, meaning students will be expected to participate during the time scheduled for the class.
 We have modified our schedule so that classes run from 7:30 am to 10:00 pm ET, meaning some upper class and LL.M classes will be available during hours when people are awake in most time zones.

 The asynchronous option that was previously available to LL.M. students enrolled in the Executive Tax and Executive Securities & Financial Regulation programs will remain unchanged.

 We expect the vast majority of classes will require synchronous participation, meaning students will be expected to participate during the time scheduled for the class.
 A few professors will assign some asynchronous lessons in place of some synchronous meetings.
 Consult the syllabus for your class to see if your professor has adopted any specific policies about asynchronous learning.

 For example, in a few four-credit classes, students will meet synchronously for three hours each week and be asked to watch a video or listen to a podcast to fulfill the fourth hour.
 These courses are listed in the curriculum guide with the message, “Class will meet for three hours each week, with fourth hour of weekly course content delivered asynchronously.”

 No. Although the vast majority of professors have given access to unrestricted recordings of class sessions (available via the Panopto link in Canvas), some have not for various confidentiality or pedagogical reasons.

 Will professors take attendance?

 Yes.
-Professors are still expected to announce and keep track of mandatory attendance policies.
+The Law Center has a mandatory attendance policy, and professors are still expected to announce and keep track of student attendance.
 We have asked professors to be flexible and compassionate, however, with students who must miss classes due to illness or family emergencies.